MinoFHV/MinoSweeper/README.md

 ## Software Architecture

-The project is organized into several modules, each with a specific responsibility.
+The project (ESP-IDF v5.4.0) is organized into several modules, each with a specific responsibility.
 This separation of concerns makes the code easier to manage, debug, and extend.

 *   `main.c`: The main entry point of the application.
 It contains the primary game loop, handles initialization of all modules, and processes player input.
 *   `gamelogic.c/h`: Manages the game's state.
 It is responsible for creating the board, placing bombs, handling the logic of revealing and flagging cells, and determining win/loss conditions.
 It has no knowledge of graphics or hardware.